 When will the final decisions be announced?

-Finalists will be invited to the University of Michigan campus in December.
+Finalists will be invited to the University of Michigan campus in January or February.
 When invited, expectations for that visit will be communicated.
-Offers will be made by March 2022.
+Offers will be made by March 2023.